disruptek/frosty/README.md

 [The source to the following benchmark is found in the tests directory.](https://github.com/disruptek/frosty/blob/master/tests/bench.nim)

-The benchmark compares frosty to https://github.com/treeform/flatty for a few static datatypes -- flatty does not seem to be able to read `IntSet` or `JsonNode` types yet.
+The benchmark compares frosty to https://github.com/treeform/flatty for a few static datatypes -- flatty does not work with cast objects yet.

 ![benchmarks](docs/bench.svg "benchmarks")